caiosabadin/notes/sass/tutorial.md

 }
 ```

-VER A PARTIR DA AQUI
 ## Nesting ##

-For us not to repeat code, it's possible to nest expressions with Sass.
-So, for example, the last excerpt might be rewritten as:
+Nesting the selectors makes it possible not to repeat code unnecessarily.

+They are specially convenient when a selector holds a significant number of pseudo-classes, which is the case of the last excerpt, which could be rewritten, using the nesting technique, as:

 ```scss
 @charset 'utf-8';

 $default_colour: #a33efd;

 a {